Sabine's gull: Taxonomy

 Sabine's gull was formally described in 1819 by the naturalist Joseph Sabine under the binomial name Larus sabini.
 Sabine based his description on specimens that had been collected by his brother Captain Edward Sabine who had accompanied Captain John Ross's on a voyage to look for the Northwest Passage.
-The birds were found breeding on low lying islands off the west coast of Greenland in July 1818.
-Sabine's gull is now the only species placed in the genus Xema that was introduced in 1819 by the zoologist William Leach in an appendix to Ross's account of the voyage.
+The birds were found breeding on low-lying islands off the west coast of Greenland in July 1818.
+Sabine's gull is now the only species placed in the genus Xema that was described in 1819 by the zoologist William Leach in an appendix to Ross's account of the voyage.
 The genus name Xema appears to be an invented name without meaning.

-The Sabine's gull is usually treated as comprising a monotypic genus; it is placed within the genus Larus only when the genus is enlarged.
-The black bill and notched tail are almost unique within the gulls, as they are shared only with the swallow-tailed gull of the Galapagos.
+Sabine's gull is usually treated as comprising a monotypic genus; it is placed within the genus Larus only when the genus is enlarged.
+The yellow-tipped black bill and notched tail are almost unique within the gulls, as they are shared only with the swallow-tailed gull of the Galapagos.
 On the basis of this the two species were often thought to be each other's closest relatives, a hypothesis ruled out by a number of behaviour and ecological differences.
-Mitochondrial DNA studies confirmed that they are not closely related, and the closest relative of the Sabine's gull is now thought to be the ivory gull, another Arctic species.
-The two species are thought to have separated around 2 million years ago, longer ago than most groups of gull species.
+Mitochondrial DNA studies confirmed that they are not closely related, and the closest relative of Sabine's gull is now thought to be the ivory gull, another Arctic species.
+The two species are thought to have separated around 6 million years ago, longer ago than most groups of gull species, with this pair splitting from the kittiwakes about 8 million years ago.